-Michigan Slip and Fall Settlements Guide: FAQs Answered & More
+Michigan Slip and Fall Settlements Guide: Amounts & Other FAQs

 If you have questions about Michigan slip and fall settlements, our Slip and Fall Lawyers have the answers.

-To help you make informed decisions on the true value of your case, our experienced attorneys have weighed in on the questions they’re most frequently asked regarding the value of slip and fall, trip and fall, and premises liability cases.
+To help you make informed decisions on the true value of your case, our experienced Michigan attorneys have weighed in on the questions they’re most frequently asked regarding the value of trip and fall, premises liability and slip and fall settlements.

-If we don’t directly answer your questions below, please call us right away for a free, no-cost, no obligation consultation with one of our Slip and Fall Lawyers.
+If we don’t directly answer your questions below, please call us right away for a free, no-cost, no obligation consultation with one of our experienced attorneys.

-How long do Michigan slip and fall settlements take?
+How long do slip and fall settlements take in Michigan?

 The amount of time it takes for Michigan slip and fall settlements will depend on what state the injury occurred.
 It will also depend on the specific venue (venue is a legal term for the county where you file a lawsuit, normally venue is proper if a lawsuit is filed in the county where the injury occurred).

-What is a reasonable settlement amount for a slip and fall?
+What is a reasonable settlement amount for a slip and fall in Michigan?

 Our own lawyers have had cases where a reasonable settlement was $5.5 million and $4.6 million, but these amounts only became reasonable as the case progressed and liability (negligence or fault on the part of the premises owner) was proved and the extent of the injuries became clear.